markliou/ThermalProGAN/README.md

 *  **SUNI.py** : The architecture of SUNI.
 The training parameters and loss function of ThermalGen are recorded in this file.
 The neural networks are constructed by using Tensorflow mainly.
 *  **sequence_handler.py** : The sequence manipulating module, including the one-hot handling, sequence handling (mainly based on Biopython).
 *  **Inference.py** : This file give an example to inferencing protein by using ThermalGen.
-But the model file is too huge to provide by GitHub.
 *  **main.py** : The main function to train ThermalGen
 *  **Dockerfile** : The working enviroment for SUNI.
 The docker image can also be downloaded from DockerHub.
 The detail step will be given below.